 Learning Objective: 02-03 How the U.S. is able to produce so much output.

-Schiller - Chapter 02 #71
+72. Productivity

-- 72. Productivity - A. Rises when the value of output rises relative to the cost of inputs. - B. Falls when the value of output rises relative to the cost of inputs. - C. Rises when the ratio of output to input increases. - D. Falls when factors of production cost more.
+- A. Rises when the value of output rises relative to the cost of inputs. - B. Falls when the value of output rises relative to the cost of inputs. - C. Rises when the ratio of output to input increases. - D. Falls when factors of production cost more.

 The amount we can produce with our inputs in a given time frame is what productivity is measuring.
+It measures how much output can be produced with a certain amount of inputs.